1 Introduction

 ii.
 To ensure that feedback is gained from students at module, programme and institutional level;

 iii.
-To ensure that students are informed of the outcomes of the feedback given by them, closing the loop;
+To ensure that students are informed of the outcomes of the feedback given by them, closing the feedback loop;

 iv.
 To ensure that programme teams are able to act swiftly to address issues of concern and to share good practice;